 There is a distinction between the knowledge that a SAR has been filed and the knowledge that a suspicious activity has occurred.
 So knowing that suspicious activity has occurred is OK internally.
 It is just that the formal filing of the report has to remain confidential.

-You don’t say that you file a SAR, but you can ask them to even help you review that activity and ask them, Does this make any sense to you?
+You don’t say that you filed a SAR, but you can ask them to help you review that activity and ask them, Does this make any sense to you?
 Is there some underlying reason why they’re doing this?

 Q: A decision to escalate by monitoring analysts for further investigation to the investigation team doesn’t start the six-day clock, is that correct?

 A: No, it should not.
 The clock for filing starts when the formal decision to file has been made.
 Not just the flag of suspicious activity.
 You may investigate it, and then, for whatever reason, decide that you are not going to file a SAR.
 And it is important to keep track of those decisions as well as from a regulatory perspective.